 So in spite of my hopeful $250 outlay, it seems that exogenous ketones ARE just a fuel source after all.

 Even the experts don’t seem to think exogenous ketones help with fat loss.

-The “metabolically healthy” line in the chart above is based on RD Dike man’s ketone and glucose data when he recently did a 21 day fast.
+The “metabolically healthy” line in the chart above is based on RD Dikeman’s ketone and glucose data when he fasted for 21 days.

-Due to his hard earned metabolic health and improved insulin resistance RD has developed the ability to fairly easily release ketones when goes longer periods between meals.
-Going without food is not easy, but it is easier than when his insulin levels were higher which prevented his body from accessing his fat stores.
+Due to his hard-earned metabolic health and improved insulin resistance RD has developed the ability to fairly easily release ketones when he doesn’t eat for a while.
+RD still doesn’t find going without food effortless, but it is easier than when his insulin levels were much higher which prevented his body from accessing his body fat stores.

 total energy = ketones + glucose

 Where this gets even more interesting is when we look at the glucose and ketone data in terms of TOTAL ENERGY.
-That is, from both glucose and ketones.
+That is, the energy coming from both glucose and ketones.

-The average TOTAL ENERGY of the three thousand data points from these healthy people working hard to achieve nutritional ketosis is 6.1mmol/L. It seems the body works to maintain homeostasis around this level.
+The average TOTAL ENERGY of the three thousand data points from these healthy people working hard to achieve nutritional ketosis is around 6.0mmol/L. It seems the body works to maintain homoeostasis around this level.

-Regardless of whether your energy takes the form of glucose, ketones or free fatty acids they all contribute to acetyl-coA which is oxidized to produce energy.
-Forcing excess unused energy to build up in the bloodstream is typically not desirable and can lead to long term issues (e.g. glycation, oxidized LDL etc).
+Regardless of whether your energy takes the form of glucose, ketones or free fatty acids, they all contribute to acetyl-coA which is oxidised to produce energy.
+Forcing excess unused energy to build up in the bloodstream is typically desirable and can lead to long term issues (e.g. glycation, oxidised LDL etc).

 I’m not sure if ketones can be converted to glucose or body fat, but it makes sense that excess glucose would be converted to body fat via de novo lipogenesis to decrease the TOTAL ENERGY in the blood stream to normal levels.